 The basic premise of the game is to destroy the opposing team’s nexus – a protected structure located within the enemy’s base.

 The player acts as an invisible summoner who then controls a uniquely skilled champion in order to battle the opposing team of other players and conquer the rival’s nexus.
+Its unique characteristics differentiate it from other games, which is why the league of legends became so popular.

 League of Legends is a free-to-play game and its monetization is based on microtransactions via special in-game currency called Riot Points, with which players can purchase champions, champion skins, ward skins, summoner icons, and multi-game boosts.
 Are you wanna know about How Does League of Legends Work?